altuntasfatih/portfolio-tracker/README.md

 *  /add_stock     -> it adds stock to your portfolio,
                   e.g. /add_stock stock_id name count price
                   (stock_id must be same with exchange identifier)
+* /set_alert      -> it creates a alert for stock price in your portfolio.
+When it hits target, it send notification to you. e.g. /set_alert stock_id target_price
 *  /delete_stock  -> it deletes stock from portfolie,
                   e.g. /delete_stock stock_id
 *  /help           -> help.